Updated: May 12

 Something that one may properly claim as due (Merriam-Webster.com)

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness. — That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, — That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.
 Prudence, indeed, will dictate that Governments long established should not be changed for light and transient causes; and accordingly all experience hath shewn that mankind are more disposed to suffer, while evils are sufferable than to right themselves by abolishing the forms to which they are accustomed.
 But when a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security. (excerpt from the Declaration of Independence)

-But in all of our demanding we seem to have forgotten that our rights are only as secure as the next persons.
-When one of us is denied our rights - chiefly Life, Liberty and the pursuit of Happiness - we all lose, for when we give ground to some; we will eventually lose ground for all.
+But in our demands for personal freedom, we have forgotten that our rights are only as secure as the next person.
+When one of us is denied our rights - chiefly Life, Liberty, and the pursuit of Happiness - we all lose, for when we give ground to some, we will eventually lose ground for all.

-All you need to do is look through the history books to see this pattern repeated over and over again.
+All you need to do is read through history books to see this pattern repeating.

 The Revolutionary War

 WWI and WWII